-EXAM PASSWORD: 5YdV6r RESUME CODE: B22329
+EXAM PASSWORD: 3gpD69 RESUME CODE: B1093A

-TOTAL MARKS: 100
+TOTAL MARKS: 100 MARKS

-(8:50 AM PDT) PREPARATION TIME ALLOWED: 10 minutes

-(9:00 AM PDT) WRITING (INCLUSIVE OF READING) TIME ALLOWED: 3 hours and 10 minutes
+(8:50 AM PDT) PREPARATION TIME ALLOWED: 10 MINUTES (9:00 AM PDT) WRITING (INCLUSIVE OF READING) TIME ALLOWED: 3 HOURS

 8:50-9:00 AM Preparation Time (Exam writing not permitted) - This time is given to students to download/print your exam questions once the exam has been made available online on Canvas, to read the Exam Password on this exam coversheet, to enter the Exam Password for the exam in Examplify, and to progress in Examplify until you see the STOP SIGN, where you will WAIT until 9:00 AM.
 DO NOT proceed past the STOP SIGN.
 DO NOT begin typing your exam answers in Examplify until 9:00 AM!